Paritosh-sharma1/UPI-/README.md

-# PayTM Clone
+# UPI Clone

-Welcome to the PayTM Clone project!
-This project aims to replicate the basic functionality of PayTM, allowing users to perform transactions, view their account balance, and interact with other users.
+Welcome to the UPI Clone project!
+This project aims to replicate the basic functionality of UPI, allowing users to perform transactions, view their account balance, and interact with other users.

 ## Features